07.25.2023

 Account-Based Marketing Strategy Tools

 You can use various tools and tactics to put your ABM strategy into practice.
 A marketing automation platform will help you to nurture your accounts and send timely, personalized communications.
 A lead enrichment tool is perfect for keeping your data clean while ensuring you have a holistic view of all your prospects and their interests.
 A lead-scoring tool will help you identify your best-fit accounts and assign a value based on the factors that matter to your business.
+A digital sales room will help you make the business case to the buying committee.
 And finally, a sales CRM will help you to organize your accounts, track activities, and collaborate with your team members.
 Let’s look at the ways these tools enhance your ABM performance.

 ABM campaigns roadmap